 The Chancellor has introduced a package of measures to support businesses including:

 - Coronavirus job retention scheme – companies and organisations will be able to apply for a grant from HMRC to cover 80 per cent of the wages of people, up to £2,500 a month, who are not working due to the coronavirus.
 The grant will be backdated to 1 March and available from April.
-It will be open initially for three months.
+12 May update: The job retention scheme has been extended until until the end of October.
+From August to October the scheme will allow part time working to gradually re-introduce employees back into the workplace.
+Full details of changes to the scheme will follow by the end of May.

 - Statutory sick pay relief package for small and medium sized enterprises – this means that, from the day after new regulations come into force, businesses will be refunded up to two weeks Statutory Sick Pay per eligible employee who has been off work because of COVID-19.
 Employers should maintain records of staff absences and payments of SSP, but employees will not need to provide a note from their GP.